karmaniverous/aws-api-template/README.md

 Once you have an operating CodePipeline, creating the next one is easy!
 Just follow these steps:

 1. You can deploy to any [Environment](#environments-api-versions-stages--stacks) from any branch, but when you create a pipeline you have to choose a specific source branch tand target Environment.
-Make sure the Environment you choose has corresponsing `.env.<stage>` & `.env.<stage>.local` files in your repository with environment variables correctly populated.
+Make sure the Environment you choose has corresponsing `.env.<ENV>` & `.env.<ENV>.local` files in your repository with environment variables correctly populated.

 1. Create the new branch (e.g. `dev` or `test`) and push it to your remote repository.